ellisztamas/evolvienna/index.md

 ### Support or Contact

-In case you have any questions please contact [Benjamin Wölfl](mailto:email@server.at) on behalf of the EvolVienna meeting organizing committee.
+In case you have any questions please contact the evolVienna meeting organizing committee:
+- Tom Ellis (GMI - Gregor Mendel Institute of Molecular Plant Biology of the Austrian Academy of Sciences)
+- Christina Hedderich (University of Vienna, Dep. of Botany and Vienna Grad.
+School of Population Genetics)
+- Sanjay Narayanaswamy (University of Vienna, Dep. of Neuroscience and Developmental Biology)
+- Daria Shipilina (IST - Institute of Science and Technology Austria)
+- Thomas Wolfe (BOKU - University of Natural Resources and Life Sciences Vienna)
+- Benjamin Wölfl (University of Vienna, Dep. of Mathematics and Vienna Grad.
+School of Population Genetics)